pureux/avengers-skillsusa/README.md

 ## Advanced Features

 1. Allow the user to add their own Avengers (such as Thor or Hulk), with their own custom power level, to either team and include them in the randomized selection for each battle.
+Do not allow them to add Avengers that are already in the data.
 2. Allow the end user to choose Infinity War mode, where they can battle Thanos (200 power level) against a total of 5 randomly selected combatants from both teams of Avengers combined, and output the result of the one-battle war.
 The battle/war can end in a tie.
 If the Avengers lose, randomly select 50% of all the Avengers from both teams (not just the combatants) to be turned to dust, and output the results of who survived and who perished.